How to use and supply animal by-products (ABPs) as farm animal feed or in feed, and how to get your site registered and approved.

 You must get your site approved to make farm animal feed by the Animal and Plant Health Agency (APHA) if it’s a:

-- supermarket or manufacturers’ returns depot that takes in food waste that’s allowed to be made into feed and food waste that isn’t
+- supermarket or manufacturers’ returns depot that takes in food waste that’s allowed to be made into feed and food waste that is not

 - supermarket or manufacturers’ returns depot where returned waste contains raw or partially cooked ABPs